 After his death, patients from the Happy House Surgery, along with others, contacted the Echo with gushing tributes and nominated Connor for an NHS Special Recognition Award.
 They praised his compassion, his witty personality and infectious smile.
 People said they would never forget his warmth and the time he gave them to listen to their problems and offer help and support in any way he could.
 Those closest to Connor will never come to terms with this senseless, tragic loss but hopefully, seek some comfort in the knowledge of how much he meant to so many, including those patients at Happy House Surgery.
 Anyone who had the privilege of knowing Connor simply loved him, everyone he met warmed to his charm.
 He had a fun-filled life and as short as it was, there was never a dull moment with Connor around.
 He always gave 100% in everything he set out to do and would go to the ends of the earth to help someone, whether that be a stranger or someone he loved.

 After the Trial at Newcastle Crown Court in December 2019, his mother Tanya gave a powerful speech on the steps of the courts.
 She addressed how many lives had been ruined on that night, including those responsible for her son’s death.
 She stressed that no matter what the circumstances may be, it is never ok to carry a knife.
-In March 2020, the Connor Brown Trust was set up.
+In March 2020, the Connor Brown Trust CIC (Community Interest Company) was set up.
 It is managed by members of Connors family and friends.
+As of 2024, we are now a registered charity.

 Through the Connor Brown Trust, we want to support young people and their families in particular those from disadvantaged backgrounds that would benefit from access to additional opportunities, in the hope that this would prevent them steering towards crime, violence and engaging in criminal activities.
 We want to support them in becoming more positive members of society.
 We also want to support victims of violent crimes, as well as their families.
 We will focus heavily on raising awareness of knife crime and the devastation it causes.
 We want our younger generation to understand how criminal activity can affect themselves as well as the wider public.
 We aim to educate the younger generation and make them realise that carrying a knife, using any weapon and committing crimes is never worth the price that is paid.